m-mdy-m/algorithms-data-structures/8.Testing-And-Debugging-Techniques/Testing/Non-Functional/Security.md

 * **Reduced Costs:**  The cost of a security breach can be devastating, encompassing financial losses, reputational damage, and potential legal ramifications.
 Security testing, while an investment, is significantly cheaper than the cost of recovering from a cyberattack.
 By proactively identifying and addressing vulnerabilities, organizations can save themselves significant financial burdens in the long run.

-## What Are the Main Types of Security Testing?
+### What Are the Main Types of Security Testing?
-### Vulnerability Scanning
-Vulnerability scanning involves automated tools to identify security vulnerabilities in a software application or network.
-The aim of vulnerability scanning is to identify and report potential security threats and recommend remediation measures.
-It provides a security baseline and focuses on known risks.

-### Penetration Testing
-Penetration testing is a subset of ethical hacking that involves simulating real-world attacks to locate vulnerabilities in a software application.
-The goal of penetration testing is to identify potential security threats and how to remediate them.
-Penetration testing can be performed either manually or with automated tools and may include techniques such as social engineering, network scanning, and application-layer testing.

-### Application Security Testing
-Application security testing (AST) is the process of evaluating the security of a software application and identifying potential vulnerabilities.
-It involves a combination of automated and manual testing techniques, such as code analysis, penetration testing, and security scanning.
-The goal of application security tests is to detect and mitigate security risks to the software application.
-AST is important for identifying both external and internal threats.

-### Web App Security Testing
+* **Vulnerability Scanning:** This automated approach utilizes tools to scan for known weaknesses and misconfigurations in systems and applications.
+It provides a baseline security posture by identifying potential security threats based on a vast database of vulnerabilities.
+While vulnerability scanning is efficient, it  focuses on documented risks and may miss zero-day vulnerabilities (previously unknown vulnerabilities).

+* **Penetration Testing (Pen Testing):**  Pen testing simulates real-world attacks by ethical hackers to uncover exploitable weaknesses.
+Testers employ various techniques like social engineering, network scanning, and application-layer testing to identify vulnerabilities and assess their severity.
+Penetration testing goes beyond vulnerability scanners, offering a more in-depth analysis of an organization's security posture.

+* **Application Security Testing (AST):**  AST is a comprehensive evaluation of a software application's security.
+It combines automated tools for static and dynamic analysis (SAST and DAST) with manual penetration testing to identify vulnerabilities across the entire application lifecycle.
+SAST analyzes code without execution, searching for common coding errors and security vulnerabilities.
+DAST executes the application and probes for vulnerabilities through simulated attacks.
+AST is crucial for mitigating both external and internal threats to the software application.

-Web application security testing is a specialized type of AST that focuses on identifying vulnerabilities in web-based applications.
-This type of testing typically involves a combination of manual and automated testing methods, such as SQL injection testing, cross-site scripting (XSS) testing, and authentication testing.
+* **Web Application Security Testing:**  A specialized subset of AST, web application security testing focuses on identifying vulnerabilities specific to web-based applications.
+Testers employ manual and automated methods to exploit common web application vulnerabilities like SQL injection, cross-site scripting (XSS), and authentication flaws.
+Given the prevalence of web applications, thorough web application security testing is essential.

-### API Testing
-API security testing involves evaluating the security of an application's APIs and the systems that they interact with.
-This type of testing typically involves sending various types of malicious requests to the APIs and analyzing their responses to identify potential vulnerabilities.
-The goal of API security testing is to ensure that APIs are secure from attacks and that sensitive data is protected.
+* **API Security Testing:**  As APIs become ubiquitous, securing them becomes paramount.
+API security testing involves evaluating the security of an application's APIs and the systems they interact with.
+Testers send various malicious requests to the APIs, analyzing responses to identify vulnerabilities.
+The goal is to ensure APIs are resistant to attacks like denial-of-service (DoS), API injection, and man-in-the-middle (MitM) attacks.

-This is important because APIs are vulnerable to specific threats, including denial-of-service (DoS) attacks, API injection, and man-in-the middle (MitM) attacks, where an attacker intercepts the API communications to steal sensitive information.

-### Security Auditing
-Security auditing is the process of evaluating the security of a software application or network to identify potential vulnerabilities and to ensure that it is in compliance with security standards and best practices.
-This type of testing typically includes manual methods, such as code review, vulnerability scanning, and penetration tests.
+* **Security Auditing:**  Security auditing is a formal and comprehensive evaluation of a system's security posture.
+Auditors employ manual methods like code review, vulnerability scanning, and penetration testing to assess compliance with security standards and best practices.
+Security audits provide a high-level view of an organization's security posture and adherence to regulations.

-### Risk Assessments
-A risk assessment involves identifying potential security threats and assessing the possible impact of these threats on a software application or network.
-The goal of a risk assessment is to prioritize the security risks based on their predicted impact and to develop a plan to mitigate these risks.

-### Security Posture Assessments
+* **Risk Assessments:**  Risk assessments are proactive measures that identify potential security threats and evaluate their impact on a system.
+This helps prioritize security risks based on their likelihood and severity, allowing for the development of a mitigation plan.
+Risk assessments are crucial for allocating resources effectively and focusing efforts on the most critical threats.

-Security posture assessments involve evaluating an organization's overall security posture, including its policies, procedures, technologies, and processes.
-Regular assessments can help to identify potential security risks and recommend ways of improving the overall security strategy and implementation of the organization.
+* **Security Posture Assessments:**  Security posture assessments delve into an organization's overall security strategy.
+Evaluators examine policies, procedures, technologies, and processes to identify potential weaknesses and recommend improvements.
+Regular security posture assessments are essential for maintaining a robust and evolving security strategy.
 ## Types of Security Testing Tools
 ### SAST (Static Application Security Testing)
 SAST, also known as static code analysis, is a type of security testing tool that analyzes the source code of a software application without executing it.
 The goal of SAST is to identify potential security vulnerabilities early in the software development lifecycle, before the application is deployed.
 SAST tools typically use a variety of techniques, including code review, data flow analysis, and vulnerability scanning, to identify potential security issues.